austinnass1/austinnass1/README.md

 ### Hello!
-## My name is Austin, and my current degree at Raritan Valley Community College is Information Systems and Technology.
+## My name is Austin, and my current degree at Raritan Valley Community College is Information Systems and Technology/IDMX Programming.
 Im Currently looking to collaborate on making a driving game one day in the future using either Javascript or Python

 -🔭 I’m currently working on seeking a degree at RVCC.